KNU-BrainAI/knu-brainai.github.io/_pages/team_stahn.md

 ### Professional Experiences
 After receiving his doctoral degree, he worked as a postdoctoral research associate at Gwangju Institue of Science and Technology (Advisor: Sung Chan Jun, PhD).
-He studied how social interaction
+He studied how social interaction could play

 ### Education
-He entered School of Electrical, Information and Communications at Chungnam National University in March, 2006.
+Dr. Ahn entered School of Electrical, Information and Communications at Chungnam National University in March, 2006.
+During this time, he studied electrical engineering and computer science.